bloomberg/phabricator-tools/py/abd/README.md

 Render arcyd status file as meaningful html to present to users.
 * `abdcmd_devstatushtml.py` -
 Help develop status pages by providing simulating various statuses.
+* `abdcmd_init.py` -
+Create a new arcyd instance in working dir, with backing git repository.
 * `abdcmd_instaweb.py` -
 Start a local webserver to report the status of an arcyd instance.
 * `abdcmd_processrepos.py` -